excellarateinc/voyage-api-dotnet/readme_docs/SECURITY.md

    - Set user.isVerifyRequired = true
    - Call the UserService.save(...) method to persist the changes to the database

 When an authenticated user makes a call to the API, their user profile is examined to see if they require User Verification.
-If the User.isVerifyRequired = true, then the API returns an HTTP 403 Forbidden response with JSON body:
+If the User.isVerifyRequired = true, then the API returns an HTTP 401 Unauthorized response with JSON body:
 ```
 {
-   error:'403_verify_user',
+   error:'401_verify_user',
    errorDescription:'User verification is required',
 }
 ```